Our Team

 David started working with BCLS in December 2019 as the accountant and joined the management team in 2021.
 David decided to dedicate his time and volunteer his services as the accountant for BCLS and also joined the management committee as he values the work BCLS carries out in the general public.
 If he can make even a small difference to the local community by contributing to the work performed by the team at BCLS.
 His mission is to add value to the business and is driven by positive results and outcomes.

-General Member Peter Goodwin
+General Member: Peter Goodwin

 Peter is a Solicitor and Principal of his own legal consulting firm where he specialises in Estate Administration and Disputes as well as complex property disputes.
 Peter has over 40 years experience as a legal practitioner both as a Solicitor and for 35 years as a Barrister.
 Peter is also a qualified mediator and holds both a Masters Degree in Law as well as a Graduate Certificate in Applied Law from the University of Queensland with a major in Alternative Dispute Resolution.
 Peter also holds a Certificate in Mediation from The Institute of Arbitrators and Mediators Australia (IAMA) and has extensive experience over many years in mediations.
 Peter has been a Board Member and Volunteer with Bayside Community Legal Service for the past 3 years.

-General Member Vanessa Hernandez
+General Member: Vanessa Hernandez

 Vanessa has been a legal practitioner for more than 15 years, specialising in Family Law.
 Vanessa is the Queensland Head of Legal for Australian Family Lawyers, overseeing the national firm’s Queensland offices based in Brisbane, Sunshine Coast, Gold Coast and Bayside.